Jasnsb/BookRatingPrediction/README.md

 Link to the project : https://github.com/Jasnsb/BookRatingPrediction/

 ## Description & way of thinking
 A short report was build in order to highlight my way of thinking and my methodology to do this project.
-You can find it under the name "report_JN_Goodreads.md"
+You can find it here : https://github.com/Jasnsb/BookRatingPrediction/blob/main/report_JN_Goodreads.md

 ## Data
 Main data come from the Goodreads website (https://www.goodreads.com/).